sodbaveka/ldap_backup_with_ansible/README.md

 ### Technologies
 ***
-A list of technologies used within the project:
+A list of technologies used within the project :
 * Linux Debian 10.8
 * ansible 2.10.5
   config file = /etc/ansible/ansible.cfg